ionelmc/sphinx-py3doc-enhanced-theme/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Enhanced theme based on py3 documentation's theme could always use more documentation, whether as part of the official Enhanced theme based on py3 documentation's theme docs, in docstrings, or even on the web in blog posts, articles, and such.
+Enhanced Sphinx theme (based on Python 3 docs) could always use more documentation, whether as part of the official Enhanced Sphinx theme (based on Python 3 docs) docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback